Mod $p$ and torsion homology growth in nonpositive curvature

+The proof of Theorem \ref{kl2betti} also shows that $F$-$L^2$-Betti numbers of finite index subgroups of RAAG's are multiplicative (see Corollary \ref{c:finiteindex}), and we will use this later in Theorem \ref{nopsinger}.
+In general, it is not known whether the $\Fp$-$L^2$-Betti numbers are multiplicative.

-\end{corollary} In this case, since $A_L$ has a $3$-dimensional model for $BA_L$, $H_3(B\gG_k; \Z)$ is torsion-free.
-Therefore, this discrepancy between $\Q$ and $\F_2$ homology leads, via the universal coefficient theorem, to exponentially growing torsion in homology in degree $2$. \begin{corollary} The group $A_L$ as in Corollary \ref{c:tors} has exponential $H_2$-torsion growth:
+By the universal coefficient theorem, $H_n(X,\F_p)$ is determined by $H_n(X,\Q)$ and $\Z/p$-summands in $H_n(X,\Z)$ and $H_{n-1}(X,\Z)$.
+In this case, if $A_L$ is as in Corollary \ref{c:tors}, then since $A_L$ has a $3$-dimensional model for $BA_L$, $H_3(B\gG_k; \Z)$ is torsion-free.
+Therefore, this discrepancy between $\Q$ and $\F_2$ homology leads to exponentially growing torsion in homology in degree $2$. \begin{corollary} The group $A_L$ as in Corollary \ref{c:tors} has exponential $H_2$-torsion growth:

 Furthermore, the rank of the $2$-torsion subgroup of $H_2(B\gG_k;\Z)$ grows linearly in $[A_L:\gG_k]$. \end{corollary} While it is conjectured that for arithmetic hyperbolic $3$-manifold groups the torsion in homology grows exponentially in residual chains of congruence covers, this is the first example of a finitely presented group of any sort where one can prove that homology torsion grows exponentially in a residual chain, answering a query of Bergeron for such a group.
 By contrast, Abert, Gelander, and Nikolov showed that if $L$ is connected then $H_1$-torsion of $A_L$ grows slower than exponentially \cite{abn}.